-4. CPU, System, and PCI fan connectors (3-pin CPU\FAN, SYSTEM\FAN, PCI\FAN)
+4. Fan connectors (3-pin CPUFAN, SYSTEM)

-The fan connectors support a CPU fan, a system fan, and PCI fan at +12V.
+The fan connectors support a CPU fan and a system fan at +12V.
 Orient the fans properly to allow air flow to go across the onboard heat sinks instead of the expansion slots.
 The fan wiring and plug may vary depending on the fan manufacturer.
 Connect the fan cable to the connector matching the black wire to the ground pin.